Is the quit line really free?

 What if I miss my phone call?

 If you miss a call from a quit coach, the quit coach will leave a message and attempt another call in 24 hours.
-You can always call the quit line and speak to a quit coach between scheduled calls.
-Studies show the more calls you complete with a quit coach the more likely you will be successful in quitting tobacco.
+You can always call or text the quit line and work with a quit coach between scheduled calls.
+Studies show the more interactions you have with a quit coach the more likely you will be successful in quitting tobacco.

 Do I have to attend any classes?